kassko/data-mapper/README.md

 #### Lazy loading ####

-You can lazy load associations ToOne:
+You can lazy load associations ToOneProvider:

 ```php
 use Kassko\DataMapper\Annotation as DA;